reef-technologies/handbook/README.md

 Channels:

-- `allocation` - every week PMs decide together how to allocate developer hours to best satisfy the needs of our customers
-- `#announcements` - business arrangements
+- `#announcements` - general announcement channel, where we mostly welcome new people and announce our vacation periods to others
 - `#default` - the default channel (if there is no dedicated channel for something, we use this one)
 - `management` - senior non-technical management (hiring etc)
 - `#opensource-candidates` - for discussion of what we should the opensource budget go to
 - `#opensource-operations` - channel for opensource project development
+- `#python` - were we sometimes discuss things such as the usage of walrus operator (`:=`), if it is better to use `raise` or `raise e` (as not everyone speaks python on #default)
 - `#random` - all topics not directly related to work.
 If you read something interesting, don't hesitate to share with us.
-- `#reefmerge` - opensource student project related to merge conflict resolution
-- `#reefperf` - opensource student project related to cloud application performance benchmarking
-- `#sales` - sales team sends notifications there about high quality leads, signed contracts etc
+- `#sales` - sales team sends notifications there about high quality leads, signed/terminated contracts etc
 - `#security` - for things like [heartbleed](http://heartbleed.com/), [shellshock](https://www.symantec.com/outbreak/?id=shellshock), [krack](https://www.krackattacks.com/), [poodle](https://www.us-cert.gov/ncas/alerts/TA14-290A), [venom](http://venom.crowdstrike.com/), [ghost](https://blog.qualys.com/laws-of-vulnerabilities/2015/01/27/the-ghost-vulnerability), [meltdown/spectre](https://meltdownattack.com/)
 - `sociocracy` - channel where sociocracy is coordinated (TODO: link to our S3 resources)
 - `staff` - internal staff channel
-- `tpm` - technical project managers (think Senior Developers) (allocation of engineers to projects etc)
 - `va` - for delegating things to Virtual Assistants
 - `#website` - discussion about our company website and its development